awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/choosing-your-streaming-output-groups.md

 # Choosing Your ABR Streaming Output Groups<a name="choosing-your-streaming-output-groups"></a>

 To create media assets for people to stream to their devices, choose one or more of the adaptive bitrate \(ABR\) output groups: Apple HLS, DASH ISO, Microsoft Smooth Streaming, or CMAF\.
-The type of output group determines which media players can play the files that AWS Elemental MediaConvert creates from that output group\.
+The type of output group determines which media players can play the files that MediaConvert creates from that output group\.

 The following table summarizes the relationships between output groups and media players\.